dadolyner/NestJS-template/README.md

 // @Roles(['roles'])         ->     Define roles that can acces the route
 // @UseGuards(RoleGuard)     ->     Protects the route with permission roles

+// In folder asets you can find a postman collection with premade requests to test the following:
 // @Post('/auth/register')   ->     Register User
 // @Post('/auth/login')      ->     Login User and store JWT in cookies ( access(exp: 15m) and refresh(exp: 7d) )
 // @Post('/auth/refresh')    ->     Refresh users access token (protected route with refresh token)